Highlanders (rugby union): Coaches and management

 In their first season the Highlanders were coached by Gordon Hunter before he joined the All Blacks selection panel.
 Glenn Ross took over in 1997, and was not reappointed for the 1998 season.
 Tony Gilbert was appointed for the 1998 season, and again coached the team in 1999 before being appointed co-coach for the All Blacks.
 Peter Sloane was appointed Gilbert's successor for the 2000 season, and also coached them in 2001 before moving to coach the Blues.
 Laurie Mains returned to New Zealand from South Africa to replace Sloane for the 2002 season.
 Mains resigned following the 2003 season after a rift between him and senior players.
 Greg Cooper replaced Mains and coached the team from 2003 until 2007, when he left the franchise to take up the assistant coaches position with the Blues.
 Glenn Moore coached the club from 2008 through until 2010, when he was relieved of his duties after the club posted only 10 wins against 29 losses in his three years in charge.
 His replacement was former All Black flanker Jamie Joseph, who coached between 2011 and 2016.
 Tony Brown took over as head coach in 2017 he then left to join Joseph in Japan and was replaced by Aaron Mauger who coached between 2018 and 2020.
 Tony Brown again took over as head coach for 2021 and 2022.

-On 21 June 2022, the Highlanders announced that Clarke Dermody had been appointed as head coach of the franchise for a period of three years (2023-2025).
+On 21 June 2022, the Highlanders announced that Clarke Dermody had been appointed as head coach of the franchise for a period of three years (2023–2025).

+In July 2024 it was announced that Jamie Joseph would replace Clarke Dermody as Head Coach with Dermody stepping back to an Assistant Coach role.

 Notes: Official Super Rugby competition matches only, including finals.